vishnuajith/Code-Downloader-for-Arduino-UNO/README.md

 It is essential if we need to reuse an arduino board without deleting the code already flased in it.

 Usage:
+Download the Zip and extract the files to a folder,Then follow the given steps:

 1.Connect only the arduino Uno, you need to download the code from.